cxcorp/lacuna/README.md

 Coursework for [Javalabra-2017-3](https://github.com/javaLabra/Javalabra2017-3).

 ## Current state
 Lacuna can currently dump the active process list, as well as read and write a process' memory on both Windows and Linux.
+A UI prototype exists at a [very rudimentary stage](http://i.imgur.com/tioJtYF.png).

 ![](http://i.imgur.com/PMrn1BA.png)